 Custom Plan: For teams with specific needs, they offer custom plans with more advanced actions and integrations.

 Drift pretty much invented the idea of using chatbots for sales, and it's still one of the best AI chatbot platforms if your main goal is lead generation.
 It’s built to proactively chat with website visitors, qualify potential customers, and book meetings for your sales team.
-Think of it less as a customer support tool and more as a revenue engine.
+Think of it as a powerful revenue engine.

 If you want to turn your website traffic into sales leads, Drift is a beast.
-But it’s not really designed for in-depth customer support.
-It can handle basic questions, but its real strength is in sales funnels.
-It's also notoriously expensive and usually involves a hefty annual contract, which puts it out of reach for most small and mid-sized companies.
+While it can handle support questions, its core strength lies in its specialized sales funnels.
+It is an enterprise-grade solution that typically involves a comprehensive annual contract, making it a significant investment for growing companies.

 Pros: